CHaerem/ClaudeSync/README.md

 ## Usage

 1. Navigate to a Claude.ai project page.
-2. If the project description contains a valid GitHub URL, a sync button will appear in above the project description. (may need to refresh page manually)
+2. If the project description contains a valid GitHub URL, a sync button will appear above the project description. (may need to refresh page manually)
 3. Click the sync button to update your Claude.ai project with the latest files from the linked GitHub repository.

 ## Development